razgarabedi/imagedropify/README.md

 5.  `pm2 start imagedrop`
     *   The next user to sign up will become the admin.
 Default settings will be applied.

-Your ImageDrop application should now be running!
+Your ImageDrop application should now be running with your chosen web server!